frlan/partuniverse/README.md

 After this has been done, go ahead setting up your application.

 Go into the folder where you have checked out the sources.

-##### Buildout

-First you will have to create the Database:

-        $ ./bin/django migrate

-Create your superuser:

-        $ .bin/django createsuperuser

-If everything worked well, you can start the server (in debug mode):

-        $ ./bin/django runserver

 ##### Virtualenv
 First you will have to create the Database: